DennisVoelk/Scroll-Toggle/README.md

 ## How to use

-First, add the script to your document:
+First, add the script to your document:<br>
 `<script src="scroll-toggle.js"></script>`

-Then you can add the desired attribute together with the class you want to add or toggle:
+Then you can add the desired attribute together with the class you want to add or toggle:<br>
 `<div id="myElement" onshow="myClass"></div>`

 ## The attributes